 Eight Berkeley engineers honored as Siebel Scholars

-Eight Berkeley engineers have been named to the Siebel Scholars Foundation’s 2019 class.
-The graduate students — including five from bioengineering, two from computer science and one from energy science — are among 96 selected for their academic achievements and demonstrated leadership.
+Eight Berkeley engineers have been named to the Siebel Scholars Foundation’s 2020 class.
+The graduate students — five from bioengineering, two from computer science and one from energy science — are among more than 90 selected worldwide for their academic achievements and demonstrated leadership.

 The Siebel Scholars program annually recognizes top students at the world’s leading graduate schools of bioengineering, business, computer science and energy science.
 The program, now in its 19th year, comes with a $35,000 award.

 “This scholarship program enables researchers to explore high-risk and high-reward pathways for addressing the world’s most pressing challenges.
 I would like to congratulate all of the Berkeley Engineering students who have been selected for this tremendous honor from the Siebel Foundation,” said Tsu-Jae King Liu, dean and Roy W. Carlson professor of engineering at Berkeley.

 Meet the 2020 class of Siebel Scholars at Berkeley: